MeRuslan/strawberry-chemist/docs/public-api-redesign/07-migration-roadmap.md

 - `post_processor` -> decorated functions
 - field helpers become more specialized and intention-revealing
 - filters and ordering get a proper declarative DSL plus explicit manual helpers for schema-preserving migrations
+- pagination gets a stable `PaginationPolicy` contract, with built-in flat and nested argument styles
 - relay IDs become configurable and readable by default

 ## 2. Recommended Release Phases